-Trail run from Mürren and Grindelwald, in full sight of the Eiger, Mönch and Jungfrau, through some of the Bernese Oberland's most beautiful terrain.
-If you like, participate in one of the four Eiger trail races.
+Trail run from Mürren and Grindelwald in full sight of the Eiger, Mönch and Jungfrau, through some of the Bernese Oberland's most beautiful terrain.
+Participate in one of the four classic Eiger trail races, or cheer on the runners!

 7 days, 6 nights